The Basics of VBC Incentive Structures

 • No Penalty for Exceeding Target: If the TCOC surpasses the target, providers do not bear financial losses.

-• Incentive Alignment: This model motivates providers to deliver cost-efficient care without exposing them to downside financial risks.
+• Incentive Alignment: This model motivates providers to deliver cost-efficient care without exposing them to downside financial risks, making it the preferred entry point for organizations new to VBC — approximately 60–70% of new ACOs begin with upside-only arrangements.

 Downside Risk Models